jlevy/strif/README.md

 > [!TIP]
 >
-> Note several functions offer [base 36](https://en.wikipedia.org/wiki/Base36)
+> These functions use [base 36](https://en.wikipedia.org/wiki/Base36).
+In my humble
-> identifiers.
-It’s frequently preferable to use base 36.
+> opinion, base 36 ids are underrated and should be used more often.
 >
-> Base 36 is briefer than hex, avoids ugly non-alphanumeric characters like base 64, and
+> Base 36 is briefer than hex and avoids ugly non-alphanumeric characters like base 64.
-> is case insensitive, which is generally wise (e.g. due to MacOS case-insensitive
+> And they are case insensitive, which is generally wise: If you use identifiers for
+> filenames, you definitely should prefer case insensitive identifiers because of
+> case-insensitive filesystems (like macOS).
+And they're easier to read aloud over the
+> phone for an auth code or to type manually.
-> filesystems).
+>
+> If you need a readable, concise identifier, api key format, or hash format, consider

 - **`new_uid(bits: int = 64)`**